nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 {{< katex >}}
 \\(\Large Brier Score = \frac{1}{N} \sum_{i=1}^{N} (p_i - o_i)^2 \\)

-Calculating this score is important, as it is used to quantify the accuracy of predictions, similar to how the Mean Squared Error works.
-However, this metric is especially useful for binary classification.
 The predicted probability will vary between 0 and 1, and the actual outcome will either be 0 or 1.
 Thus the Brier score will always be between 0 and 1.
 As we want the predicted probability to be as close to the actual outcome as possible, the lower the Brier score, the better, with 0 being the perfect score, and 1 the worst.

 For the baseline, the previously mentioned dataset structure was followed.
 Each sample of the dataset was a match, containing information for Team 1 and Team 2, the teams that played in that match - specifically, their win rates for the regular season.
 The actual outcome was considered 1 if Team 1 won, or 0 if Team 2 won.
 To simulate a probability, the prediction was a normalised difference between T1's win rate and T2's win rate.
 For the maximum value of the difference between the win rates, the prediction would be 1.
 For the minimum value, the prediction would be 0.
-The Score Difference as the target will be more useful later on, when more features are available, and more complex models will be used.

 ```python
 # Add the "outcome" column: 1 if T1_Score > T2_Score, else 0